Summary

 As seen in Exhibit 2, we've made several adjustments to EMBC's GAAP earnings to gauge a truer measure of corporate value from the company in its 2nd earnings since the spinoff.
 Aside from capitalized R&D, we've adjusted $13mm in non-cash impairments to cost of revenue and $9.1mm of depreciation and amortization from OPEX, adjusting for $5.8mm of stock-based compensation.

 Net-net, earnings lift to $2/share from $1.07/share.
 However, after reconciling $15.7mm of goodwill on the balance sheet, there is still a negative equity value for the company.
 This makes valuation increasingly difficult, as we measure valuation in terms of changes in investment value and continuing value [earnings].
 The company did record $27mm in quarterly FCF net of dividends, however, debt also increased by $1.6 Billion from the previous 2 periods.
-Despite this, it saw a return on invested capital ("ROIC") of

 Exhibit 2.
 Reconciliations to GAAP earnings adjust earnings value but fail to adjust book value